sigilante/nockup/README.md

 - [x] Update checksums and code signatures (automatic).
 - [x] Update versions and commit hashes in toolchain channels (automatic).
-- [ ] Update versions and commit hashes in install scripts (manual).
+- [x] Update versions and commit hashes in install scripts (automatic).
 - [ ] Check and update downstream clients like Replit if necessary (manual per instance, but `nockup update` works).

 ### Unit Testing